AppWerft/TitaniumAndroidModuleDevelopment/TiScrape.md

 We have two possibilities: we import a compiled jar file (it is a zip and contains class files) or we import the sources.
 In our little demo we use both ways.

 First we use jsoup as jar.
-For this we right click on project, goes to properties and select BuildPath:
+For this we right click on project, goes to properties and select Java BuildPath:

 ![](https://raw.githubusercontent.com/AppWerft/TitaniumAndroidModuleDevelopment/master/images/d2.jpg)

 With "Add external jar" we select the jar from filesystem.
 Commonly we have copied it into lib.